jqctop1/wechat-qrcode/README.md

 # wechat-qrcode
-An android library which used OpenCV Wechat-QRCode to decode qrcode
+An android library which use OpenCV Wechat-QRCode to decode qrcode

 ### Before Compile
 unzip wechat-scan\libs\wechat-scan-libs.zip to wechat-scan\libs